varyamagomedova/multimodal-yolo/README.md

 ```python
 frames = pd.read_csv('PATH TO YOUR ROOT FOLDER')
 ```
-This script will extract the frames from the videos, the frames will be saved in the folder 'frames_to_recognize' in the root folder of this module (not in the main pipeline module).
-Make sure your "docker-compose.detect.yml" file has the correct path to these frames.
+This script will extract the frames from the videos, the frames will be saved in the folder '/data/images' in the root folder of this module (not in the main pipeline module).
+Make sure your "docker-compose.detect.yml" file has the correct path to these frames (it is by default).

 ## Run the object recognition
- Then you will recognize object positions on these frames using YOLO computer vision model. to start detection, run the following two commands in the Terminal:
+ Then you will recognize object positions on these frames using YOLO computer vision model.
+Check if the "docker-compose.detect.yml" has the right path to the weights for the model and the right path to your folder with the frames.

+ To start detection, run the following two commands in the Terminal:

  ```bash
  docker compose -f docker-compose.detect.yml build